voschezang/coding-handbook/goals-planning-strategy.md

 ## Project Portfolio

+Before creating a roadmap, one must choose the right projects or initiatives.

-Individually, projects can seem valuable.
-A more difficult challenge is maintaining a balanced portfolio of projects.
+Individually, each projects may seem valuable.
+The challenge is to maintain a balanced portfolio of projects.
 A typical chicken-egg problem is that projects need to be prepared before they can be prioritized.
 Doing too much preparation increases WIP and thus reduces focus.
 This template attempts to avoid this by defining high level outcomes and excluding details.

 This is especially useful w.r.t technical work that is not visible to end users.
 Although it is valuable, it can be easily be postponed without affecting promises to stakeholders.

+### Template 1: Awareness

+Awareness of the current landscape is a prerequisite of planning.
+This template focusses on understanding a complex landscape.
+It's based on the [scientific method](https://en.wikipedia.org/wiki/Scientific_method).

+Observe *signals.*

+- Which problems are clearly visible.
+What is causing these?
+Why haven't these been solved before?
+- Collect data if necessary.

+Define hypotheses.

+- How can each problem be addressed.
+What would be the outcome of an initiative?

+Define experiments to validate hypotheses.

+Review & report in order to maximize learning.

-### Template 1
+### Template 2: Desired States

 Start with a number of categories or themes.
 E.g. security, incident management, operations efficiency).
 For each one, define the current state and the desired state.

+- Emphasize the *problem* with the current state.
-The desired state is not necessarily a *target*, but rather an <u>idealistic outcome</u>.
+- The desired state is not necessarily a *target*, but rather an *idealistic outcome*.

-This template focusses on the range of outcomes and excludes *how* to reach them.
+This template focusses on the range of outcomes and <u>excludes how to reach them</u>.
 This avoids the overhead of up-front planning, and reduces the risk of plans becoming outdated.

 The template: